Opioid abuse is now a nationwide epidemic, despite efforts to curb addiction by increasing public awareness.

 Public information about the side effects of opioid abuse should not be withheld, to deter the use of opioids on a widespread basis.
 Many people are often prescribed opioid type drugs for severe pain, which can then lead to an addiction.
 Patients who use opioids long-term should get tested to see if they have any hormonal deficiencies.
 If so, appropriate treatment steps should be taken.
 Because the data is so new, many patients who use opioids are not aware they should also be getting endocrine checkups.

 This new data on opioid abuse may deter someone in the future from seeking long-term pain management through opioids, which can lead to addictive behavior.
-Alternative options to pain control can be sought.
+Alternative options for pain control can be sought.
 Those who have a family history of addiction should also be careful when using opioids, as they may possibly be more at risk of developing a problem.

 The opioid abuse problem has now become an epidemic, but it doesn’t have to stay that way.